SallyH3/sh-number-guesser/README.md

-I created the Number Gusser Doubles game at Turing as a solo project (was originally created as a paired project)- completing week one of the assignment.
+I created the Number Guesser Doubles game at Turing as a solo project (was originally created as a paired project)- completing week one of the assignment.